Talha8899/Java-practice/README.md

 # Java-practice
-this repo consist thejava programs that I practice during my learning
+This repo consist the java programs that I practice during my learning Author-Talha